This collection was curated by an ASCCC OERI discipline lead. A comprehensive list of current discipline leads is available.

 - Psychology: The Science of Human Potential by Jeffrey Levy (CC-BY 4.0)

 The Science of Human Potential is designed to be a concise, cohesive introduction to psychology textbook.
 Psychology is described as a science studying how hereditary (nature) and experiential (nurture) variables interact to influence the thoughts, feelings, and behaviour of individuals.
 The remainder of the text is organized into sections entitled “Mostly Nature” (biological psychology; sensation and perception; motivation and emotion), “Mostly Nurture” (direct learning; indirect or observational learning; cognition), and “Nature/Nurture” (human potential, with regard to each of human development, personality, social psychology, maladaptive behaviour, and professional psychology).
 Includes H5P review exercises at the end of each chapter.
 Readable and editable versions are available, as is a hardcopy for sale.
+This book has good applications, but there are no chapters on sleep and consciousness, and on stress and health psychology at all.

 Psychology of Personal and Social Adjustment (C-ID PSY 115)